-Our 2 year curriculum seeks to foster the basis for a complete understanding of the many facets of toxicology, so that the fellow will be able to find the niche that is most suited to their future practice in medicine.
-The curriculum is a blend of conference-style didactic learning, course work, hands-on bedside (ICU, ED, floor patients) and clinic consultations, poison center based phone consultations, and research.
+Our two-year curriculum seeks to foster the basis for a complete understanding of the many facets of toxicology so that the fellow will be able to find the niche that is most suited to their future practice in medicine.
+The curriculum is a blend of conference-style didactic learning, course work, hands-on bedside (ICU, ED, floor patients) and clinic consultations, poison center-based phone consultations, and research.
 Specific areas addressed by our curriculum include:

 - The pharmacology, pharmacokinetics, potential teratogenesis, and toxic effects of various therapeutic drugs.

-- The biochemistry, metabolism, mechanisms of acute and chronic injury and carcinogensis of various compounds.
+- The biochemistry, metabolism, mechanisms of acute and chronic injury and carcinogenesis of various compounds.

-- Research skills include experimental design, statistical analysis, and the principles of epidemiologic study as well as skills to critically read, reviewing and interpret the scientific literature.
+- Research skills include experimental design, statistical analysis, and the principles of epidemiologic study as well as skills to critically read, review and interpret the scientific literature.

 - Interpretation and methodology of analytical toxicology laboratory results and techniques.